tmr08c/tmr08c.github.io/content/blog/2020/stages-of-debugging-third-party-libraries/index.md

 ## Where to next?

-I am looking forward to seeing how this new workflow improves not only my ability to resolve issues, but to also [write better code](http://bloggytoons.com/code-club).
+I am looking forward to seeing how this new workflow improves not only my ability to resolve issues but also [write better code](http://bloggytoons.com/code-club).

 One great part about these strategies is that I continue to use all of them - they aren't mutually exclusive, they build on each other for working with more and more difficult troubleshooting sessions.